 Mechanics 101

 I will try and add repair techniques from time to time.
 Come back and see if I can be of any help.
-If you have a repair problem please feel free to email me at The Bike Stand. and I will up load it here for anybody else that made need it too.
+If you have a repair problem please feel free to email me at smwillis@verizon.net and I will up load it here for anybody else that may need it too.
 If you need a little refreshing on the names of different bike parts open this window.

 I was asked to show how I make a conversion for older bikes to use the newer STI, ERGO or SRAM's double tap shifter systems.
 I figured I needed pictures so I made this page.
 Try it out and let me know if it worked for you.
 Just hit the LINK.